sgolovan/beamerthemenes/README.md

 (`auto`, `fira`, or `humanist`) Chooses the font for the main title and for frame titles.
-`auto` means that if the *Humanist531 BT* font is installed (it's a commercially available font which is used in NES logos) then it is used in the titles, otherwise *Fira Sans* substitutes it.
+`auto` means that if the *Humanist531 BT* font is installed (it's a commercially available font which appears in NES logos) then it is used in the titles, otherwise *Fira Sans* substitutes it.

 The `nes` theme also changes default settings for a few Metropolis options: